ForestAdmin/agent-nodejs/docs/getting-started/quick-start.md

 ## Add a datasource

-Now that you are fully onboarded, the only missing part is to add a datasource.
+Now that you are fully onboard, the only missing part is to add a data source.
 Forest Admin provide a way to [create your own](../datasources/custom/README.md), however for this example we will add an [SQL Datasource](../datasources/provided/sql.md).

-To install the SQL Datasource package, you can run the following command
+To install the SQL Data source package, you can run the following command

 ```bash
 yarn add @forestadmin/datasource-sql@beta